getflytrap/flytrap_api/README.md

 4. Set up the database:

     Ensure PostgreSQL is installed and running on your system.
 Use your desired PostgreSQL user and password (assuming they are already set up).
 Then, create the required databases:

     ```sql
     CREATE DATABASE flytrap_db;

-    -- Optional: Create separate database for testing:
+    CREATE DATABASE flytrap_test_db; -- Create separate database for testing
-    CREATE DATABASE flytrap_test_db;
     ```

 5. Set up the .env file with the necessary environment variables (e.g., database URL, JWT secret, etc.).
 Example: